RemoteSocietyNow-ohtu/remotesocietynow/README.md

 npm run build
 ```

-Then you can commit & push normally
+Then you can commit & push normally.